bootdotdev/blog/content/devops/backend-devops-roles-merging.md

 ## What's changed: Companies can get away without specializing for longer

-This large/small company need for specialization has always existed, but I think the line is moving.
+This large/small company's need for specialization has always existed, but I think the line is moving.
 Companies are now able to grow larger than before on the backs of generalists, primarily because of all the tooling that exists.

 * Node.js makes full-stack development easier.
 * The cloud makes infrastructure easier to manage.